 The Society of Professional McKenzie Friends was formed earlier this year after the Legal Services Consumer Panel asked for greater self-regulation in the business.

-The group society has meets and vows that membership will be dependent on Professional Indemnity Insurance (PII) and qualification at A-level or above in law or three years-plus experience as a McKenzie Friend.
+The group society has meets and vows that membership will be dependent on Professional discretionary benefits scheme Insurance (PII) and qualification at A-level or above in law or three years-plus experience as a McKenzie Friend.

 Ray Barry chair of the society’s board, said the new mandatory elements will “inspire consumers and give them confidence”.